- New Hampshire

-To sell a motor vehicle, the first step the owner should take is to look up the average valuation for the vehicle based on its year, mileage, options/trim, make, and model.
-Three (3) popular tools one can use for obtaining an estimate of a car’s value include:
+To sell a motor vehicle, the owner should look up the average valuation for the vehicle based on its year, mileage, options/trim, make, and model.
+The following three (3) resources are popular options for obtaining an estimate of a car’s value:

-Include any additional features such as heated seats, premium packages, or a sunroof when entering information into the valuing tool.
+Include any additional features such as heated seats, premium packages, or a sunroof when entering information into the valuation tool.
 The more information that is included, the more accurate the valuation will be, allowing the seller to get the most money for their vehicle.

 Taking the time to give the vehicle a thorough detailing is strongly recommended.
 Cleaning both the interior and exterior of the car shows to prospective buyers that the owner cares for the vehicle, and increases the value of the car mentally (even if nothing has been technically changed).

 Additionally, any mechanical and glaring body issues should be fixed as well.
 While it will cost money upfront, it almost always pays off when it comes time to sell.
 Not to mention it is drastically more difficult to sell a vehicle with issues than one ready to go on a long-distance drive.
 The seller should also ensure the vehicle is inspected, as it points to the fact that the car is in good condition (and is one less thing a new buyer would need to get done).